Testimonials and Learnings

 In this 1 minute video, I explain why SEL cannot be taught as an "add-on," but rather must be integrated into literacy and numeracy lessons. @betterworldedu provides great soundless videos that engage kids in moments from other cultures, while providing a springboard to skills. pic.twitter.com/qCSMMw1NWt

 Julian Cortes, 5th Grade Educator

-“This experience has impacted my students in a very positive way.
+“These Social Emotional Learning experiences have impacted my students in a very important and positive way.
 All students feel successful while doing the lessons and I’ve noticed all students are willing to share their thoughts and ideas.
 One specific example is one of my more challenging students who is now one of the kindest and most caring people I know.
 He has shared with me how good he feels after doing the lessons and how he feels inspired to do good in the world!”

 Kelly Abens, 6th Grade Educator

 These videos contain the power within them to change the perspective of our students and teachers alike.

 In 6th grade especially, we read about many different cultures.
 Students come to us with preconceived notions of these cultures and it can be difficult for them to imagine something different when we are just using discussion and readings as a platform.
 The videos show people in their everyday lives.
 Having no words or voice over on the videos allows students to practice skills such as reading body language and facial expressions, and recognizing emotions.